-All students enroll in the Core curriculum, designed with the expectation that in the first two years of study a student will complete core requirements and introductory courses in a major.
+All students enroll in the general education curriculum, designed with the expectation that in the first two years of study a student will complete general education requirements and introductory courses in a major.
 The final two years of enrollment are devoted to advanced work in the major and elective courses that build on the foundation laid in the first two years.

 As young scholars, students test their understanding and perspective across all disciplines in conversation with peers.
-The community that develops in Housing and in co-curricular student life builds on students’ common experiences in learning and in exploring beyond the classroom.
-Further, the elements of the Core curriculum provide cross-disciplinary perspectives on enduring questions and create the habits of mind that prepare students for advanced studies.
+Students are required to live in College housing during their first two years of study.
+The community that develops in College housing and in cocurricular student life builds on students’ common experiences in learning and in exploring beyond the classroom.
+Further, the elements of the general education curriculum provide cross-disciplinary perspectives on enduring questions and create the habits of mind that prepare students for advanced studies.

-The content of this catalog is accurate as of April 1, 2014.
+The content of this catalog is accurate as of April 1, 2022.
 It is subject to change.